SidonTheTroll/Erstes-Jahr/English/Supplementary/5-mothers-day.md

 # 23. How does the real Mrs Pearson learn about her daughter's miserable state?

+The real Mrs Pearson has the body of Mrs Fitzgerald.
+She asks Doris about her plan of going out with Charlie Spence that night.
+She tells that her mother is criticizing her and making her feel very miserable.
+She also added that her mother said that Charlie Spence has buck-teeth and is half witted.

 # 24. How does the real Mrs Fitzgerald's final advice to Mrs Pearson after reversion to their original personalities?

+Mrs Fitzgerald the told Mrs Pearson to act strong and brave.
+She advised her to sometimes give a stern look to make others a little afraid of her.

 # 25. What would Mrs Pearson like the members of her family to do?

+She wants her family members to stay home that evening and help her with dinner.
+She also wants to play a fun game of rummy, which she only gets to play during christmas.

 # 26. How does the stern treatment reform the spoiled children?

+The kids seem a bit worried when they look at Mrs. Pearson.
+But when she smiles, they smile back at her.